akshiiitt/highlighterExtensionNotion/README.md

 3. Give it a name (e.g., "Text Highlighter")
 4. Copy the "Internal Integration Token" (starts with `secret_`)

-### 3. Set Up Notion Database
+### 3. Set Up a Notion Page (not a database)

-1. Create a new Notion page
+1. Create (or pick) a Notion page where highlights should be stored
-2. Add a database with these columns:
-   - **Title** (Title type)
-   - **Content** (Text type)
-   - **URL** (URL type)
-   - **Date** (Date type)
-3. Share the page with your integration:
-   - Click "Share" → "Invite" → Select your integration
+2. Share the page with your integration (Share → Invite → your integration)
-4. Copy the database ID from the URL (32-character string)
+3. Copy the page ID:
+   - From the page URL, copy the 32‑character ID segment (hyphens allowed)

 ### 4. Configure the Extension

-1. Click the extension icon in your toolbar
+1. Go to chrome://extensions → find this extension → Details → Extension options
-2. Enter your Notion Integration Token
+2. Paste your Notion integration token (`secret_...`)
-3. Enter your Database ID
+3. Paste your Notion page ID (with or without hyphens)
-4. Click "Save Configuration"
+4. Click Save
-5. You should see a success message if everything is set up correctly

 ## How to Use

-1. **Select Text**: Highlight any text on a webpage
+1. Select any text on a webpage
-2. **Click Button**: A "💡 Highlight & Save" button will appear
-3. **Save**: Click the button to highlight the text and save it to Notion
+2. Right‑click → "Highlight & Save to Notion"
-4. **Done**: The text is now highlighted on the page and saved to your Notion database
+3. The selection is highlighted in place and appended as a paragraph to your Notion page

 ## File Structure

 ```
 ├── manifest.json       # Extension configuration
-├── content.js          # Main highlighting functionality
-├── background.js       # Notion API integration
+├── background.js       # Context menu + Notion page append
-├── popup.html          # Extension popup interface
-├── popup.js            # Popup functionality
-├── styles.css          # Highlighting styles
+├── content.js          # Minimal highlighting of selection
+├── options.html        # Minimal options to store token + page ID
-├── icons/              # Extension icons
+├── options.js          # Options logic
 └── README.md           # This file
 ```